JanHenryNystrom/jhn_stdlib/README.md

 This library consists mainly of code that arose out of my curiosity, either about Erlang and coding in general or concerning a pericular protocol or technique.
-So there is little of cohesion between in purposes between the different library modules.
-But having published these I will continue to support these since the road to enlightenment is one without an end.
+So there is little of cohesion in purposes between the different library modules.
+But having published these I will continue to support these since the road to enlightenment is one without terminus.

 <a name='features'>